sharpvik/compy/1. kitchen/task.md

 Inside the *code* folder you will find a file named *out.txt* where you must write your answers.
 First line of *out.txt* must contain a number of **milliseconds** it took your algorithm to compute the solution.
 Next *N* lines must contain **one** number each -- solution for the *i-th* of the *N* test cases you were given.

 **IMPORTANT**: You have to be careful with the way you time your code.
-You do not want to time the part of your code that asks for input, *escpecially* if you are provide input through the Terminal window instead of reading a file.
-Make sure to **only** time the part that process the input and produces the result.
+You do not want to time the part of your code that asks for input, *especially* if you provide input through the Terminal window instead of reading a file.
+Make sure to **only** time the part that processes the input and produces the result.

 ## Samples & Explanations